Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Experiments

-In this experiment, we evaluated the following four variants of the proposed approach. \begin{itemize} \item {\bf Proposed (C+G)}: the proposed method with a combination of correlation-based and generic targetness, without the two-step targetness evaluation in Sec.~\ref{sec:upperbound}. \item {\bf Proposed-25}: the proposed method with a combination of correlation-based and generic targetness, with the two-step targetness evaluation.
-The top $P$=25 percent of candidates were chosen to evaluate the actual correlations. \item {\bf Proposed (C)}: the proposed method using only the correlation-based targetness (\ie, $P(a_{X^{(i)}}=1) = 1$ for all candidates). \item {\bf YKS}: the method proposed in our prior work~\cite{Yonetani2015}.
-Instead of densely-sampled point trajectories, supervoxel hierarchies were used for target candidates. \end{itemize} In addition, several off-the-shelf face detectors and recognizers served as a baseline.
+In addition, several off-the-shelf face detectors and recognizers served as a baseline.
 We used the mixtures-of-tree based facial landmark detector~\cite{Zhu2012} ({\bf ZR}) and the Haar-cascade face detector~\cite{Viola2001} ({\bf VJ}). {\bf VJ} combined frontal and profile face models to permit head pose variations.
-We also utilized face recognizers based on local binary pattern histograms~\cite{Ahonen2006} ({\bf VJ + LBPH}) and the Fisher face~\cite{Belhumeur1997} ({\bf VJ + FisherFace}).
-These two recognizers learned target faces from different sessions and ran on the detection results of {\bf VJ}.
+We also utilized face recognizers based on local binary pattern histograms~\cite{Ahonen2006} ({\bf LBPH}) and the Fisher face~\cite{Belhumeur1997} ({\bf FisherFace}).
+These two recognizers learned target faces from different sessions (for instance, to learn a specific person shown in Indoor 0, we used that person's face shown in Indoor 1, 2, 3 and Outdoor 0, 1, 2, 3) and ran on the detection results of {\bf VJ}.
+Note that these face detectors and recognizers required full resolution videos (1920x1080 for out dataset and 1280x960 for the CMU dataset) while our algorithm was able to run on videos of size 320x180 or 320x240.

+We compared these methods based on the area under the receiver-operator characteristic curve (AUC) score and the average precision (AP) score based on the pixel-wise comparisons between targetness maps and ground-truth annotations.
+Note that we computed AP scores of targetness-based methods (\ie, {\bf Proposed}, {\bf Corr-only}, {\bf Generic-only}, {\bf YKS}, {\bf Proposed-ES}, and {\bf ES (Generic)}) after binarizing targetness maps with their median value.
+This post-processing was necessary to enable a fair comparison against AP scores of face detectors and recognizers that provided binary outputs.